HiLab-git/PA-Seg/README.md

 ## Acknowledgement
 This code is adapted from [InExtremIS](https://github.com/ReubenDo/InExtremIS).
-We thank Postdoc Reuben Dorent for his elegant and efficient code base.
+We thank Dr. Reuben Dorent for his elegant and efficient code base.